 Things that didn’t seem like a big deal to me could become a big deal for kids, and raising intuitive eaters is very important to me.

-So, I figured I’d walk you through some of the ways we approach food to support raising a healthy happy eater and make mealtimes for enjoyable for all.
+So, I figured I’d walk you through some of the ways we approach food among the 10 principles of intuitive eating to support raising a healthy happy eater and make mealtimes enjoyable for all.

 Challenges of Feeding Toddlers